spryker/spryker-docs/docs/scos/dev/technology-partner-guides/201811.0/payment-partners/amazon-pay/handling-orders-with-amazon-pay-api.md

 ## Placing an Order

 Once all necessary information is selected, an order is ready to be placed.
 First, call all related API calls and then persist an order in the database.
-All API related jobs are covered by only one Facade method confirmPurchase() which encapsulates three Amazon Pay API calls to be executed one by one:
+All API related jobs are covered by only one Facade method confirmPurchase() which encapsulates three Handling orders with Amazon Pay API calls to be executed one by one:

 1. `SetOrderReferenceDetails` for specifying order total amount
 2.  `ConfirmOrderReference` for confirming the order